huynhtuvinh87/docs/docs/libraries/arduino.md

 The Helium library includes two classes to handle data: `DataPack` and `DataUnpack`.
-These classes implement the MessagePack format and simplify handling data transfers between end application (Arduino) and the Helium system.
+These classes implement the MessagePack format and simplify handling data transfers between the end application running on the Arduino and the Helium Network.

 To send data, the user creates a `DataPack` object, and then adds pieces of data as necessary to the object.
 When the object has been